Self-Managed Grist#

 If users on your site login via WordPress, or via a custom mechanism you developed, you may want to consider GristConnect, available for Grist Enterprise.

-How do I activate Grist Enterprise?#
+How do I enable Grist Enterprise?#

 Place the contents of your activation key in an environment variable called GRIST_ACTIVATION, or place it in a directory available to Grist and provide the full path to the file with the environment variable GRIST_ACTIVATION_FILE.
 Without the activation key, there will be a banner stating that Grist is in trial mode.
 Once the activation key is detected, this banner will go away.
 Replacing the activation key will require restarting Grist.